keldaanCommunity/pokemonAutoChess/changelog/patch-4.2.md

 - New gadget: Map - Choose the map before game as room leader
 - New mechanic: board effects - Koffing ability Smog is an exemple of ability using this mechanic
 - Not picking a portal at round 10 and 20 now gives you 6 random propositions instead of picking a random remaining portal
+- Increase chance to get shiny Gyarados

 # UI

 - Various fixes and improvements to the Bot Builder
+- PVE component rewards are now shown in treasure chests after a victory

 # Bugfix